eveporcello/ski-day-counter/README.md

-Ski Day Counter - Adding Ski days
+Ski Day Counter - Handling Errors
 =================
-This next step adds `<AddDay />`, and adds new ski day info to the array
+This next step adds `<ShowError />`, and provides a mechanism for showing and clearning errors.

 Topics
 -------

-* refs
-* two way function binding
-* immutable arrays
-* sorting arrays
+* style object
-* setState
+* recording errors